-During the first quarter of 2018, the two mortgage investments totaling \$1,400,000 (December 31, 2017- two mortgage investments totaling \$1,400,000) that were issued to a borrower controlled by an independent director of the Corporation were fully repaid.
+During the first quarter of 2018, the two mortgage investments totaling \$1,400,000 that were issued to a borrower controlled by an independent director of the Corporation were fully repaid.

-The Corporation holds a mortgage investment totaling \$5,148,000 at December 31, 2018 (classified as discounted debt investment) that originated from the purchase of a mortgage loan from a Schedule 1 bank at a discount to its original principal balance (December 31, 2017 - \$4,985,500).
+The Corporation holds a mortgage investment totaling \$5,213,000 at December 31, 2019 (classified as discounted debt investment) that originated from the purchase of a mortgage loan from a Schedule 1 bank at a discount to its original principal balance (December 31, 2018 - \$5,148,000).
 The Corporation's investment is by way of a participation in a mortgage loan to the entity that took title to the real estate following the completion of the enforcement foreclosure that occurred after the purchase of the underlying Schedule 1 bank mortgage.
 The Corporation is a pari passu participant in the mortgage, having the same rights as all other participants in the loan.
 The entity that holds title to the real estate as agent is related to the other participants in the mortgage loan investment, including entities related to certain directors of the Corporation, and for this reason, the borrower is classified as a related party.
-For the three and twelve months ended December 31, 2018, the Corporation recognized interest and fees earned of \$nil (December 31, 2017 - \$nil) from this investment.
-The impairment provision recorded on this loan was \$860,000 as at December 31, 2018 (December 31, 2017 - \$1,180,000).
-Recoveries under the investment resulting from the sale of the secured real estate will be treated the same as for all non-conventional mortgage investments held by the Corporation.
+For the three months and year ended December 31, 2019, the Corporation recognized interest and fees earned of \$nil (2018 - \$nil) from this investment.
+The impairment provision recorded on this loan was reduced to \$nil as at December 31, 2019.

-Aggregate compensation paid to key management personnel (including payments to related parties for their recovery of overhead costs), all consisting of short-term employee compensation, was \$548,799 for the three months ended December 31, 2018 (2017 - \$542,482) and for the year ended December 31, 2018 \$2,196,744 (2017 - \$2,083,453), all of which was paid by the Corporation's Manager and not by the Corporation.
+Aggregate compensation paid to key management personnel (including payments to related parties for recovery of costs), all consisted of short-term employee compensation of \$497,442 for the three months ended December 31, 2019 (2018 - \$548,799) and for the year ended December 31, 2019 was \$2,122,507 (2018 - \$2,196,744), all of which was paid by the Corporation's Manager and not by the Corporation.

-Related party transactions are further discussed and detailed in the Corporation's AIF and in Note 13 of the accompanying financial statements.
+Related party transactions are further discussed and detailed in the Corporation's AIF and in Note 13 of the accompanying consolidated financial statements.